tejus15/Customer_Classifier/README.md

 We created two disjoint datasets from our original dataset – One containing lapsing customers and the other containing non-lapsing customers.
 We evaluated our Logistic Regression model using the non-lapsing customer dataset using 10 folds cross validation.
 These are the results we got:<br>
-Lapsing Customers: Accuracy of Logistic Regression = 72.59% <br>
+Lapsing Customers: Mean Accuracy of Logistic Regression = 72.59% <br>

 # CREDITS